Th3Spl/wifiProfilesUtility/README.md

 This file MUST be compiled by the user

-This script can help you to find the password for your wifi if you forgot it
+This script can help you to find the password for your wifi if you forget it.

 DISCLAIMER: